junaidmalik09/easy-mlflow/README.md

 ```
 docker compose up -d
 ```
-The mlflow instance can now be accessed at http://localhost/mlflow.
+The MLFlow instance can now be accessed at http://localhost/mlflow.

 If the services are deployed in an EC2 instance, MLFlow can also be accessed using the public URL of the instance.